KevinVG207/UmaLauncher/readme.md

 ### Better Discord rich presence for Uma Musume
 ![An example of the training rich presence.](assets/rich-presence.png)

-*An example of the training rich presence.*
+*An example of the training rich presence during training.*
 - Shows which home screen you're on.
 - Shows training and concert details extracted from the game's packets. **(CarrotJuicer required)**
 - (Still work-in-progress.)